Technology

 How We Built People Matching: Face and Voice Recognition With Privacy That Actually Holds Up

-FrameQuery can now match faces and voices across your entire video library.
-Here is how we built it with InsightFace, ECAPA-TDNN, and an encryption architecture designed for GDPR, CCPA, and BIPA compliance.
+FrameQuery can match faces and voices across your entire video library.
+We built the encryption architecture for GDPR, CCPA, and BIPA compliance from day one.

 FrameQuery can now match people across your entire video library by face and voice.
 Assign a name to someone once, and every video they appear in becomes searchable by who is in it, not just what is in it.

-Building this required integrating two neural networks, designing an encrypted local biometric database, and making the whole thing compliant with GDPR, CCPA, and BIPA from the start.
+Building this required integrating face and voice recognition models, designing an encrypted local biometric database, and making the whole thing compliant with GDPR, CCPA, and BIPA from the start.
 The privacy constraints shaped nearly every technical decision, so this post covers both how the matching works and why the architecture looks the way it does.

 The Problem